Jon Shingleton

 My undergraduate placement year provided a sound introduction to real-world analysis and specifically health informatics.I contributed to a range of analyses, including:- Ambulance Reporting Tool - a spreadsheet model designed to automate analysis of raw ambulance response data in order to identify bottlenecks and other areas for service improvement.
 The tool was utilised by London Ambulance Trust, who subsequently enacted service changes and reported a notable reduction in response times.- 18 weeks waiting times analyses- Long term conditions intervention toolkit for providers

-Jon Shingleton Skills
+Jon Shingleton education

-Frequently Asked Questions about Jon Shingleton
+Frequently asked questions about Jon Shingleton

 What company does Jon Shingleton work for?

-Jon Shingleton works for Deloitte
+Jon Shingleton works for Deloitte.

-What is Jon Shingleton's role at the current company?
+What is Jon Shingleton's role at Deloitte?

 What is Jon Shingleton's email address?